Ada-Developers-Academy/core-pses/10/graph-components.md

 ## Problem

 Given an undirected graph represented by an adjacency dictionary, `g`, return a list of lists containing all of the subgraphs in the graph.
 Each element in the outer list will represent a subgraph in the graph.
 Each element in the inner lists will contain all of the nodes in a subgraph.

-Please note the items in the inner lists must be sorted.
+Please note the items in the inner lists *must be sorted* from least to greatest.
+The outer list containing the subgraphs does not need to be sorted.

 The goal is to return a list of lists containing all of the subgraphs in graph `g`.